martinmcbride/pysound/README.md

 # PySound

+NOTE - currently undergoing a fairly major re-write to improve overall design.
+Existing references and tutorials are out of date.

 A Python library for creating digital sound and music.

 PySound uses numpy arrays to store and process sound.